-The holiday season is in full swing, which can usually mean two things; you have more down time for yourself, and more social gatherings on the calendar.
+Although the holiday season looks a little different this year, likely two things are still true; you have more down time for yourself, and more small gatherings on the calendar.

-If it’s the former or the later, or a combination of both—CWA Founding Partner Darrell Cain stepped away from his annuity tables to share two of his other passions, good books and delicious wine.
-If you are looking for a compelling book to read on your time off, or the perfect wine to bring to a dinner or party, Darrell has suggestions to share.
+Whether it’s the former or the later, or a combination of both—CWA Founding Partner Darrell Cain has leveraged social distancing as an opportunity to spend time with two of his passions, good books and delicious wine.
+If you are looking for a compelling book to read on your time off, or the perfect wine to serve at dinner, Darrell has suggestions to share.

 Darrell’s passion for reading started in an unconventional way—through his struggle to overcome dyslexia.
 In the 1950s, educators were not as familiar with dyslexia, so like many other children who struggled during that time with illiteracy, he was told he had a low IQ and was unlikely to surmount to anything noteworthy.
 His mother refused to let him fall through the cracks, and with appropriate remediation and phonics, coached him until he was finally able to read in third grade.